Impact of surface reflectivity on the ultra-fast laser melting of silicon-germanium alloys: Material and Methods

-We fabricated a set of strained $Si_{1-x}Ge_x$ undoped $\sim$ 30nm thick films over a Si substrate (obtained from epitaxial growths below the critical thickness) with 0.1, 0.2, 0.3, and 0.4 Ge alloy fraction, and a set of p-doped (with boron) strained $Si_{1-x}Ge_x$ samples with 0.3 Ge content.
-The Ge profiles have been measured with Secondary Ions Mass Spectroscopy (SIMS) and the dopant concentrations achieved, $C_B$, were: $7.3 \cdot 10^{19} \, cm^{-3}$ (Low), $1.4 \cdot 10^{20} \, cm^{-3}$ (Medium) and \, $2.3 \cdot 10^{20} \, cm^{-3}$ (High).
-The optical functions of the samples mentioned above were quantified by means of spectroscopic ellipsometry.
+The optical functions of the strained samples mentioned above were quantified by means of spectroscopic ellipsometry.
 This analysis was performed with a J. A. Woollam VASE ellipsometer.
 The light source consists of a Xe lamp and a monochromator.
-Wavelength-by-wavelength measurements were conducted at variable temperatures, starting from room temperature, i.e. 298 K, up to 873 K, thanks to an Instec closed chamber with an overpressure of $N_2$.
+Wavelength-by-wavelength measurements were conducted, in equilibrium conditions, at variable temperatures, starting from room temperature, i.e. 298 K, up to 873 K, thanks to an Instec closed chamber with a costant incident flux of $N_2$.
 The presence of the monochromator was particularly important, as it enabled optimized measurement steps in specific spectral regions (i.e., a wavelength step of 0.5 nm in the range 300-320 nm, corresponding to a photon energy step of 0.007 eV in the range 4.13-3.87 eV) which are relevant for laser melting processes.
 A wider step was used elsewhere within the range 1-6 eV.
-The dielectric functions were obtained by fitting the experimental data with a dispersion formula based on Tauc-Lorentz oscillators.
+The dielectric functions were obtained by fitting the experimental data with a dispersion formula based on Tauc-Lorentz oscillators (see Figure S1).
 For the purpose of this investigation, we consider only dielectric functions values evaluated at 4.02 eV, corresponding to the wavelength of XeCl excimer laser (308 nm).